 Harnesses: Harnesses provide more comfort and security for some dogs – particularly small dogs.
 They can also be a safe alternative for dogs with eye conditions or breathing issues where pressure from a collar on the neck is a concern.

 There is no quick fix to stop a dog from pulling.
 The solution lies in a good training program based on positive reinforcement and a little help from a humane head halter or harness.
+If you need help finding a good trainer, check out our list of AnimalKind accredited companies.

 The BC SPCA opposes: